superchordate/ASEC-census-helper/README.md

 I'm not an expert in the Supplements, so please reach out to me on GitHub if you'd like enhancements or fixes to this application.
 If you use this data frequently, I'd love to collaborate with your team!

+# Terms of Use

+This project and data is licensed under GNU v3.
+See LICENSE file above for more info.